Flávio de Carvalho

-Flávio de Rezende Carvalho (1899–1973) was a Brazilian architect and artist.
+Flávio de Rezende Carvalho (10 August 1899 – 4 June 1973) was a Brazilian architect and artist.

 Biography

-Carvalho was educated in France from 1911 to 1914, and then in Newcastle-upon-Tyne until 1922, attending the King Edward the Seventh School of Fine Arts and Durham University's Armstrong College.
+Carvalho was educated in France from 1911 to 1914, and then in Newcastle upon Tyne until 1922, attending the King Edward the Seventh School of Fine Arts and Durham University's Armstrong College.
 In Newcastle he obtained degrees in both civil engineering and fine art.
 Carvalho returned to São Paulo in 1922, joining a local construction firm, before designing his own buildings and creating numerous artworks.
 In all his diverse practice he was influenced by the writings of Sigmund Freud and of the social anthropologist James Frazer.

 Career

 Carvalho was noted for his experimental architectural designs, such as a 1928 scheme for the Governor's Palace in São Paulo, which offered a militaristic version of modernist architecture.
-"According to Carvalho, his design for the Palácio responded to the decade-long buildup to [Brazil's] Revolution of 1930"; after the upheaval of the 1920s, which included labor unrest and several politically-motivated revolts, Carvalho's design implied that "the seat of government would have to be militarily defensible."
-Carvalho’s drawings for the Palácio show a contiguous cluster of variously sized, low-slung prisms, rising toward a central vertical slab.
+"According to Carvalho, his design for the Palácio responded to the decade-long buildup to the Brazilian Revolution of 1930"; after the upheaval of the 1920s, which included labor unrest and several politically-motivated revolts, Carvalho's design implied that "the seat of government would have to be militarily defensible."
+Carvalho's drawings for the Palácio show a contiguous cluster of variously sized, low-slung prisms, rising toward a central vertical slab.
 Architectural historian Lauro Cavalcanti writes that, Carvalho's "freedom and lack of commitment to rigid dogmas led him to create a personal language that mixed styles, references and construction techniques."
 This openness has also made that Carvalho has been hailed as pivotal figure in activating discussions about the relationship and overlaps between art and architecture.
-Conversely, art historian Adrian Anagnost argues that Carvalho's "design proposals and performative actions foregrounded the potential of modern architecture and urban planning principles to act as spatial checks on the raw power of Brazil’s emergent urban crowds"; and that this stance was "rooted in a deep antipathy toward non-elites, rather than an emancipatory collectivity."
+Conversely, art historian Adrian Anagnost argues that Carvalho's "design proposals and performative actions foregrounded the potential of modern architecture and urban planning principles to act as spatial checks on the raw power of Brazil's emergent urban crowds", and that this stance was "rooted in a deep antipathy toward non-elites, rather than an emancipatory collectivity."